sftpplus/sftpplus-docker/README.rst

 * Once the image is created, you can start a new Docker container using it.
-  In the following example, we run a container named ``sftpplus-trial-instance`` using the ``sftpplus:4.0.0.trial`` image, which publishes all its services to the outside world.
+  In the following example, we run a container named ``sftpplus-trial-instance`` using the ``sftpplus:4.0.0.trial`` image, which publishes its default services to the outside world.
 There are a few standard ports open by default (for the administrative interface, HTTPS service, SSH service, explicit FTP service and its passive ports range respectively)::